ivan-kleshnin/pathz/README.md

 # Pathz

 Functional toolkit for file/dir paths.
 Drop-in [`path`](https://nodejs.org/api/path.html) replacement.
-Originally built for a static site generator where path transformations is a common task, but use-cases are really unlimited.
+Originally built for a static site generator where path transformations are common, but use-cases are really unlimited.

 ### Features